 Appointment of Secretarial Auditor

-Based on the recommendations of the Audit Committee, the Board of Directors appointed Mr. Krushang Shah (Mem No. 42187, COP No 26085) of M/S Krushang Shah & Associates, Practicing Company Secretary as the Secretarial Auditor of the company for the financial year 2023-2024.
+Based on the recommendations of the Audit Committee. the Board of Directors appointed Ms. Bhavika Ghuntla, Proprietor of M/s BYG & Associates, Practicing Company Secretaries as Secretarial Auditor of the Company for the FY 2024-25.